Last Updated on April 27, 2023 by Prepbytes

 In conclusion, what is metadata in DBMS explains the data stored in a database, including meaning, and context.
 Metadata helps ensure data integrity, optimize query performance, facilitate database management tasks, support data governance, and enable data integration.
 The data dictionary is essential for effective database management in today’s world.

 Metadata in DBMS – FAQs

-2. How can metadata be used to improve the data quality?
+Q2.
+How metadata in DBMS can be used to improve the data quality?

-Metadata can be used to improve data quality by providing information about the data sources, data transformations, and data usage patterns.
+Ans: Metadata in DBMS can be used to improve data quality by providing information about the data sources, data transformations, and data usage patterns.
 This information can be used to identify and correct data errors, and to ensure that the data is accurate, complete, and consistent.

-5. What are some common challenges in managing metadata in DBMS?
+Q5.
+What are some of the common difficulties that organizations face while managing metadata in DBMS?